locaal-ai/obs-ocr/README.md

 ### Features
 Available now:
  - Add OCR Filter to any source with image or video output
- - Choose from English model or Scoreboard model
+ - Choose from Scoreboard model or English, French, Spanish, German, Chinese, Japanese, Arabic, Turkish, Portugese, Hindi, Russian and Italian
  - Output OCR result to an OBS Text Source
  - Choose the segmentation mode: Word, Line, Page, etc.
  - "Semantic Smoothing": getting more consistent outputs with higher accuracy and confidence by "averaging" several text outputs